 - Working at a local news station

-- Studying abroad in Florence, London or Philadelphia
+- Studying abroad in Florence or London

 Some internships or volunteer opportunities lead students to discover what they want to study when they get to Brandeis.
 Take Gabriel Torres Houser ’23, whose internship inspired him to consider environmental studies.